dustincys/PolishingEnglishWriting/ss.md

 - `In contrast to` deep neural networks which require great effort in hyper-parameter tuning, gcForest `is much easier to train`.
 - The training process of gcForest is efficient and scalable.
 In our experiments its training time running on a PC `is comparable to that of` deep neural networks running with GPU facilities.
 - In recent years, deep neural networks `have achieved great success in various applications, particularly in tasks involving` visual and speech information.

+> Li, S., Member, S., & Du, H. (2014).
+Discrete-Time Terminal Sliding Mode Control Systems Based on Euler’ s Discretization, 59(2), 546–552.

+- The finite-time control `is of interest` because thesystems with finite-time convergence `demonstrate` some nice features such as `faster convergence rate`, `better robustness `and `distubance rejection properties`.
 ### Some reference format in IEEE Transactions

 |Journal  | Format cited by IEEE transactions|